Aug. 27 - Dec. 22, 2015

 - Nouns and names in book titles are capitalized.

-- Book titles are underlined.
+- Book titles should be in italics.

 - Pay attention to commas and periods!